-Q: Why are Lenard’s Chicken sausages so salty?
+Q: Why are Lenard’s sausages salty?

-A: On average our sausages have a sodium content of 688mg/100g uncooked.
+A: On average, our sausages have a sodium content of 688mg/100g uncooked.
 Chicken is a milder flavoured meat than beef and pork so some individuals may taste salt where they otherwise would not if the sausage was made with another meat type with a similar salt content.
-Additionally, Lenard’s Chicken sausage meat does not contain fillers to extend the meat content, these ingredients may also mask the presence of salt.
+Additionally, Lenard’s sausage meat does not contain fillers to extend the meat content, these ingredients may also mask the presence of salt.
 By way of comparison, nutritional data held by Food Standards Australia New Zealand (FSANZ) states that an uncooked chicken sausage has 695mg/100g.